AbhishekGupta7844/Managing-Web-Application-Through-Docker/README.md

 ![screenshot firewall start](https://user-images.githubusercontent.com/64313278/80468311-a5cea000-895c-11ea-967d-81562a278c34.png)

 ## Now I want to thanks Vimal Daga sir who teach us everything very nicely and make us capable to make this project and do something big and unique in technical field.
-# Thankyou....Thankyou so much sir...!
+# Thankyou...Thankyou so much sir...!